brettmrice/2021-CLEC/index.md

 Link: [Cellavision Proficiency Software](https://login.cellavision-proficiency-software.com)
  * 02-22-2021 Update - CPS can now be accessed from Firefox and Chrome

-Contact me for new and unused login
+Contact me for a new and unused login

 Association | Username | Password
 ----------- | :-----------: | :-----------: